missionpinball/mpf-docs/hardware/smartmatrix/index.rst

 computer.
 The panels use some kind of 16-pin signalling system which is some kind of standard in the gigantic advertising display industry.

-The solution for MPF is to use a Teensy 3.2 (which is kind of like an Arduino).
+The solution for MPF is to use a Teensy 3.2 or 3.5 (which is kind of like an Arduino).
 The Teensy is available from multiple sources for about $20.
 `Here's the link to the website <https://www.pjrc.com/store/teensy32.html>`_ of the guy who actually built it, and you can also